 I started walking again.
 A well dressed commuter walks towards me.
 He’s wearing a suit and tie and he’s carrying a briefcase.
 He is friendly and helpful, but I hear it again, “It’s very far away!”
 There’s not much traffic, but a cab drives up.
 I get in and say I’m going to the Coliseum Metro stop.
 He corrects me, “Colosseo Metro” stop.
 Whatever.

 The meeting point is in a small plaza above the Metro stop.
 It’s the same spot where I got the great view of the Coliseum yesterday.
 I get there in time to have another coffee and a croissant in a cafe across the street.
 It’s exciting to look across the street and realize that soon I’ll be walking around inside the Coliseum.
 I talk with other tourists waiting to meet their tour guide contacts.
 The crowds haven’t started gathering in front of the Coliseum yet.
-Parrots squawk and fly around some palm trees.
+Parrots squawk and fly around in some palm trees.

 Our tour guide is Rosy Gennusa.
 She’s a friendly and personable Art History teacher.
 Before we go into the Coliseum she tells us about the huge statue of Nero that stood here.
 It was called the Colloso, and the Coliseum took its name from it.
 It had originally been a statue of Apollo, but Nero had his head put on it.
 After Nero’s demise the statue was replaced and eventually it was melted down.
 Rosy tells us that Nero had built a huge palace near the Coliseum.
 Its exorbitant price and the taxes it caused didn’t make him very popular with the people of Rome.